hollenberry/art-place/instructions.md

 ## Next Steps
 - Close out all current files on your text editor to avoid accidental overwrites and complexity.
-- Type `git checkout merge-conflict` to switch to the next exercise.
+- Type `git checkout merge-conflict` to switch to the next exercise and follow the instructions in `instructions.md`.